 Milan is home to some of the world’s most famous works of art!
 These pieces are conserved in art galleries where visitors can immerse themselves in the visual displays of brilliance!

 The Pinacoteca di Brera is a famous art gallery in Milan that houses masterpieces of art from around the world.
-The collection spans the 13th to 20th century.
+The collection spans the 13th to 20th centuries.
 It’s considered the main public gallery for paintings in Milan and contains the city’s leading collections of Italian paintings!

-The design of the building is well organized and the paintings are thoughtfully laid out.
+The design of the building is well organised and the paintings are thoughtfully laid out.
 If you’re a fan of art and trying to decide what to see in Milan, this is the perfect stop for you!